 How Can Accessible Pedestrian Signals Become Responsive to COVID-19?

-In a post-COVID world, great cities face new challenges: maintaining services to citizens while limiting the spread of the pandemic.
+In a world where COVID is still part of our lives, great cities face new challenges: maintaining services to citizens while limiting the spread of the pandemic.
 Among the population, blind and visually impaired persons are particularly vulnerable.
 More than other people, they need to touch things to find their bearings.
 They need to push the pedestrian button at traffic signals every day to know when to cross streets safely.
 And these surfaces are potentially contaminated.
 How to protect them?
-What are the solutions that make accessible pedestrian signals (APS) covid-19 responsive?
-We are going to review the ones that already work in the world.
+Contactless accessible pedestrian signals (APS) are perfectly COVID-19 responsive!
+We are going to review the solutions that already work in the world.

 COVID-19 poses new challenges for the blind community